 Catholic Emergency Response Fund Overview

 As a result of the ongoing economic repercussions of the pandemic, people in communities throughout the archdiocese continue to face unprecedented challenges.
 Thousands in our state are food insecure and others are losing their utilities or homes.
-In order to help relieve some of the suffering of our brothers and sisters in Christ, the Catholic Foundation of North Georgia has created the Catholic Emergency Relief Fund.
+In order to help relieve some of the suffering of our brothers and sisters in Christ, the Catholic Foundation of North Georgia has created the Catholic Emergency Response Fund.

 What is the fund?